dashdotrobot/bicyclewheel/content/articles/articles/wheel-truing.md

 </div>

 <div class="my-1"></div>
 __If the bump occurs at a single spoke__, tighten that spoke, and tighten the two spokes immediately adjacent by half this amount.
 This will pull the rim inwards symmetrically.
-The tightening on the left and right sides will roughly cancel out (note: only on symmetric wheels.
-See below).
+The tightening on the left and right sides will roughly cancel out (note: only on symmetric wheels).

 <div class="row">
   <div class="col-sm-6">